Prince of Ning rebellion: Battle of Nanchang

 On 9 August, news of the danger threatening Nanchang from the south, brought by Wang Yangming, reached the Prince of Ning in Anqing.
 Despite the advice of his confidants, the prince decided to return south with his main forces.
 To intercept the prince's returning army, Wang positioned 20,000 soldiers along Lake Poyang.

 The battle with the prince's army's vanguard, also numbering 20,000 men, began on 18 August, approximately 20 li (10 km) from Nanchang.
 Wang's troops successfully repelled the attacks.
 The following day, the main forces of both armies joined the battle.
 Under pressure from the rebels, some of Wang's officers began to suggest a retreat, but Wang ordered the execution of any commander whose unit retreated.
-As a result, everyone fought on the spot, resulting in the deaths of thousands of soldiers.
+Everyone fought where they stood, and thousands of soldiers were killed.
 In addition to strategic tactics, Wang also utilized psychology in the battle.
 On the first day, he printed 100,000 wooden tablets with a proclamation addressed to the rebels, offering them the chance to save their lives by turning back north and sailing down the Gan River.
 Many rebels took this offer.
 On the second day, the rebels' fighting spirit was further undermined by the message on the tablets that the prince had been captured and that it was pointless to continue fighting.

 On the third day, Wang's army launched a surprise attack in the morning while the prince was reprimanding his officers.
 The rebel fleet, which had been anchored in a square formation for the night, was caught off guard by the attack of fire ships.
 The fire quickly spread to the prince's ships due to strong winds, and Wang's main force then attacked from multiple directions.
 The prince and many of the rebellion's leaders were captured while trying to flee, (Note: The prince changed into simple clothing and attempted to escape on a fishing boat, but Wang Yangming had already placed reliable soldiers in disguise on the boat to prevent this.) resulting in the crushing defeat of their army.
 According to Wang Yangming, approximately 3,000 rebels were killed or captured, with an additional 30,000 drowning.
 In the aftermath of the battle, the prince's wives and concubines also tragically took their own lives by drowning.
 The remaining rebel forces were pursued and destroyed by government troops over the next two days.